-In view of the increasingly intensified competition from both local and northern coal producers, the Group will continue to attach great importance to production safety and environmental protection, while actively focusing on coal quality management and product mix adjustment to improve the competitiveness and average selling price of its coal products.
-The Group will also strive to expand production output in pursuit of economies of scale and opportunities for better product diversification.
-Facing the longer-than-expected temporary deterioration in coal quality caused by geological complexities of current mining faces, the Group will continue to make strategic preparations for concentrated mining of high-quality coal in the coming years in order to place itself in an advantageous position for competing in the high-quality coal market in the future.
+In the near future, the Group is expected to see a continuation in relatively low production volume as compared to prior years.
+This is mainly attributable to: 1) the geological complexities of current mining faces which are expected to continue well into the near future and adversely affect production volume and coal quality; 2) the later-than-expected resumption of production of a major coal mine of the Group, Dayun Coal Mine, in March 2024; and 3) the trend of increasingly tight safety supervision and regulation which is expected to further affect production and output.
+The Group will continue to attach great importance to production safety and environmental protection, while striving to address internal challenges, including expanding production output, managing coal quality and adjusting product mix, to improve the competitiveness and average selling price of its coal products and restore revenue and gross profit.
+Facing the geological complexities of current mining faces, the Group will continue to make strategic preparations for concentrated mining of high-quality coal in the coming years, in order to place itself in an advantageous position for competing in the high-quality coal market in the future.
 The Group is committed to its business strategy through vigorously (i) promoting the expansion of high-quality production capacity, coal washing facilities and transportation system; (ii) realising comprehensive mining mechanisation and intelligent production management; (iii) enhancing production safety management and environmental compliance; and, most importantly, (iv) supplying customers with diversified and customised coal products to retain high-quality customers and to penetrate the surrounding coal market.

 Energy security and stable power supply are essential to economic and social development, and coal as the primary source of energy in China is still the cornerstone of energy security.
 Although new energy will play an important role in achieving long-term climate goals and long-term energy security, its development cannot be achieved overnight.
 At the present stage it is still important to focus on stable supply of coal and how to utilise coal energy in a more efficient and climate-friendly way to meet existing energy demand.
-Therefore, the Company is cautiously positive about the coal industry in the middle to long term.
+Therefore, the Company is cautiously positive about the coal industry in the medium to long term.
 The Company will also consider other potential business projects that can provide its shareholders with promising returns and benefit the Group as a whole when suitable opportunities arise.
 In particular, against the backdrop of emission peak and carbon neutrality targets, the Company will actively leverage the resources and experience of its major shareholder in the new energy sector to explore investment opportunities in the new energy sector.